 In addition to the use of thermal mass flow meters for combustion, they are important elements in the actual process.
-Monitoring the nitrogen and argon flow rate for bottom stirring of molten steel helps to eliminate bubbles and other impurities.
+Monitoring the nitrogen and argon flow rate for the bottom stirring of molten steel helps to eliminate bubbles and other impurities.
 The proper mix of nitrogen and argon directly impacts the quality of the steel.
-The Sage Prime Thermal Mass Flow Meter, with dual range calibration, is a perfect solution for this important application.
+The Sage Prime Thermal Mass Flow Meter, with dual-range calibration, is a perfect solution for this important application.

 Monitoring Natural Gas